Alice May Parkinson

 Alice May Parkinson (29 December 1889 – 21 July 1949) was a New Zealand murderer.
 Her subsequent trial and conviction became a subject of contemporary controversy for New Zealand socialist and feminist campaigners due to the perceived severity of her sentence compared to male criminals.

 Early life: 1889–1915

 Parkinson was born in Hampden, Hawke's Bay, New Zealand, in 1889.
 She was one of 12 children of George Parkinson, a farm labourer and Isabella Beazley.
 Her parents belonged to the Salvation Army of New Zealand.
 She left home at fourteen years of age (1903) and undertook a period of initial domestic service in Hastings in the Hawkes Bay area of New Zealand, until she moved to Napier and later became a pantrymaid at the Masonic and General Hotels in that same city, in 1909.
-At that time, she became involved with Walter West, a railway worker, and had a relationship with him, which lasted for six years.
+At that time, she became involved with Walter Albert West, a railway worker, and had a relationship with him, which lasted for six years.
 Parkinson became pregnant in 1914 but produced a stillbirth on 1 January 1915.